 Credit: Enron Global Markets/LNG.

 Late payments shall accrue interest at a rate of the lesser of (a) [________] percent ([___]%) per annum, or (b) the maximum interest rate permitted by applicable law.
-Payment by Cabot LNG in accordance with this Paragraph 2 shall operate as a full and final discharge of Cabot LNG’s obligations under this Letter Agreement.
+Payment by Tractebel in accordance with this Paragraph 2 shall operate as a full and final discharge of Tractebel’s obligations under this Letter Agreement.

 Governing Law and Dispute Resolution.
 The construction, validity and performance of this Letter Agreement shall be governed by the laws of the State of New York, United States of America, without reference to principles of conflicts of laws other than section 5-1401 of the New York General Obligations Law.